Broadcasting Change:

 The Rise of Commercial Television

-In 1954, the Television Act heralded in a landmark shift in British broadcasting.
+In 1954, the Television Act marked a landmark shift in British broadcasting, heralding in commercial television for the first time.

 A year later, ITV’s inaugural broadcast aired in London on 22nd September.